-The first car will be a redesigned version of the Revero.
+The first car debuting in Shanghai will be an updated version of the Revero, christened 2020 Karma Revero GT.
 It can’t arrive soon enough, as the current-generation Revero dates back to 2012, making it positively ancient by industry standards.
-The current Revero features a plug-in hybrid powertrain designed to allow the car to operate on electric power most of the time.
-It’s unclear if Karma will stick with that or try something new.
-The above teaser image from Karma doesn’t give many hints about styling, but the current Revero is already one of the most dramatic looking cars on the road.
+The current Revero features a plug-in hybrid powertrain designed to allow the car to operate on electric power most of the time, and it appears Karma will stick with that formula.
+Styling doesn’t appear to have changed much, but the Revero was already one of the most dramatic looking cars on the road.

 When it was launched as the Fisker Karma, the car was briefly considered to be a rival to the Tesla Model S. About 2,000 Fisker Karmas were built before Fisker Automotive went bankrupt.
 Chinese auto-parts company Wanxiang bought the remains of the automaker in 2014, and reconstituted them into Karma Automotive.
 Karma now builds the same car, renamed Revero, at a factory in Moreno Valley, California, but it will need to develop something new in order to survive.

-The second vehicle will be an all-electric concept car called the Karma Vision.
-Finally, Karma will unveil the first product of its collaboration with Pininfarina, the legendary Italian design firm that shaped classic cars like the Alfa Romeo Spider and Ferrari 275 GTB.
+Karma also unveiled the first product of its collaboration with Pininfarina, the legendary Italian design firm that shaped classic cars like the Alfa Romeo Spider and Ferrari 275 GTB.
 Pininfarina is also working independently on an electric supercar called the Battista.
 Named after Pininfarina’s founder, the supercar boasts a claimed 1,877 horsepower and 217 mph top speed.
 It sounds like Pininfarina has plenty to offer Karma.

 Karma faces stiff competition from established luxury brands and a host of startups looking to emulate the success of Tesla.
-Even Henrik Fisker — the namesake of Fisker Automotive — is getting in on the action.
-He’s launched a new company that claims to be developing a long-range electric car using new battery technology.
+Even Henrik Fisker — the name behind of Fisker Automotive — is getting in on the action.
+He has launched a new company that claims to be developing a long-range electric car using new battery technology.